Intersection cohomology of Drinfeld's compactifications: Introduction

 Moreover, the fiber of $Z^\theta$ over a given point of $X^\theta$ is a product of intersections of {\it semi-infinite orbits} in the {\it affine Grassmannian} $\Gr_G$ corresponding to $G$.
 The whole space $Z^\theta$ can be thought of as a subspace of the corresponding version of the Beilinson-Drinfeld affine Grassmannian.

-This interpretation via the affine Grassmannian explains the link between the stalks of $\on{IC}_{Z^\theta}$ and the dual Lie algebra $\check{\mathfrak g}$: It is provided by the Drinfeld-Ginzburg-Lusztig-Mirkovi\'c-Vilonen theory of spherical perverse sheaves on $\Gr_G$ and their connection to $\on{Rep}(\check G)$, cf. \cite{MV}.
+This interpretation via the affine Grassmannian explains the connection between the stalks of $\on{IC}_{Z^\theta}$ and the dual Lie algebra $\check{\mathfrak g}$: the link is provided by the Drinfeld-Ginzburg-Lusztig-Mirkovi\'c-Vilonen theory of spherical perverse sheaves on $\Gr_G$ and their connection to $\on{Rep}(\check G)$, cf. \cite{MV}.

 \ssec{The naive compactification}

 To conclude, let us mention that in addition to $\BunPbw$, the stack $\Bun_P$ of parabolic bundles admits another, in a certain sense more naive, relative compactification, which we denote $\BunPb$.
 This second compactification can be though of as a blow-down of $\BunPbw$; in particular, we have a proper representable map $\r:\BunPbw\to \BunPb$.